Founder & CEO, Sparkpeople, Inc.

 John holds a bachelor’s in chemical engineeringfrom the University of California, Davis.
 He is on the faculty for the International HRM Academy, sponsored by the Cornell ILR School and the London University Kings College.

 Rod Robinson is the founder and CEO of ConnXus (www.connXus.com), a next-generation global procurement platform that provides Fortune 500 companies with a fully-integrated supplier diversity technology solution and marketplace.
 His expertise in procurement comes from nearly 20 years of experience as a chief procurement officer for a major telecommunications company and as a management consultant with firms such as AT Kearney, Accenture and Diamond Advisory Services where he was a procurement subject matter expert.

 He also worked for Price Waterhouse and Deloitte & Touche, where he earned his CPA credentials.
 Rod holds a bachelor’s degree in accounting from the West Virginia University Institute of Technology and earned his MBA at the Wharton School at the University of Pennsylvania, where he was a Dun & Bradstreet fellowship recipient.
 In 2012, Rod was recognized by Ernst & Young as an Entrepreneur of the Year finalist.

 Mike is managing director of digital, software and health tech at CincyTech and a member of the CincyTech investment committee.
 Venerable has more than 20 years of experience as a software industry entrepreneur and executive.

 He was co-founder and CEO of Talus, a leading data warehouse consultancy, from 1993-1998 before Sagent Technology acquired the company.
-Mike led the company’s services organization through its successful IPO in 1999.
-He's experienced in raising angel and venture capital, software business design and operation, software product management, business valuation, financial analysis and intellectual property.
+Mike led the company's services organization through its successful IPO in 1999.
+He is experienced in raising angel and venture capital, software business design and operation, software product management, business valuation, financial analysis and intellectual property.